• Skip to primary navigation

 Skateboard Trucks Width

-As mentioned above, you need to ensure skateboard deck should match with the width of trucks’ axle.
+As mentioned above, you need to ensure the skateboard deck should match the width of the truck’s axle.

-Don’t make a mistake to pick the exact match trucks.
+Don’t make the mistake to pick the exact match trucks.

-But it should never be wider than the deck, because it will reduce responsive and will cause the wheel bite.
+But it should never be wider than the deck because it will reduce responsiveness and will cause the wheel to bite.

 You might also like: Skateboard Wheels Buying Guide